IvanUkhov/blog/_drafts/2020-02-01-net-promoter.md

 observed in the population with respect to multiple dimensions, such as age groups, countries, and gender.
 However, in order to be able to poststratify, the model has to encompass all these dimensions, which the previous model is not suitable for.
-Here we switch gears to multilevel multinomial regression.
+To this end, we switch gears to multilevel multinomial regression.

+# Problem

-# Model
+# Solution

 Let